^

 When we are exposed to ultraviolet B (UVB) radiation, a series of processes occur in our skin cells that convert a cholesterol-like molecule into vitamin D3.

 Sunscreen acts as a filter, absorbing or reflecting the sun's UV radiation.
-The higher the sun protection factor (SPF) of a product, the better it protects against sunburn (mainly caused by UVB radiation).
+The higher the sun protection factor (SPF) of a product, the better it protects against sunburn (primarily caused by UVB radiation).
 By preventing this radiation from reaching and mutating DNA in skin cells, sunscreens can reduce the risk of skin cancer.
 Sunscreens have also been shown to reduce UV radiation-induced skin aging.

-Sunscreen and vitamin D
+Sunscreen and Vitamin D

 These findings are consistent with two reviews that also looked at real-world sunscreen use and vitamin D levels.